On theories of random variables: Introduction

-Continuous first order logic is a relatively new formalism, at least in its present form, developed by Alexander Usvyatsov and the author \cite{BenYaacov-Usvyatsov:CFO} as a formalism for a model theoretic treatment of (classes of) complete metric structures.
+Continuous first order logic is a relatively new formalism, at least in its present form, proposed by Alexander Usvyatsov and the author \cite{BenYaacov-Usvyatsov:CFO} for model theoretic treatment of (classes of) complete metric structures.
 For example, we observe there that the class of probability algebras is elementary, its theory admitting a simple set of axioms, and that the theory of atomless probability algebras admits quantifier elimination, thus simplifying considerably many of the technical considerations contained in \cite{BenYaacov:SchroedingersCat}.
-Viewing probability algebras as metric structures in this fashion, rather than as classical structures, allowed Keisler and the author \cite{BenYaacov-Keisler:MetricRandom} to present randomisation as metric structures.
-With the metric formalism one can prove several preservation results, e.g., if a structure is stable then so is its randomisation, which are false in the old formalism of \cite{Keisler:Randomizing}.
-In addition, types in the metric randomisation correspond to Borel probability measures on the space of types of the original theory, also referred to nowadays as \emph{Keisler measures}, and which turned out to be particularly useful for the study of dependent theories, e.g., in \cite{Hrushovski-Peterzil-Pillay:GroupsMeasureNIP}.
-A preservation result for dependence (i.e.e, if a theory is dependent then so is its randomisation) was proved by the author in \cite{BenYaacov:RandomVC}.
+Viewing probability algebras as metric structures in this fashion, rather than as classical structures, allowed Keisler and the author \cite{BenYaacov-Keisler:MetricRandom} to present the randomisation as a metric structure, and we contend that this metric randomisation is the ``correct'' one.
+Arguments to this effect include several preservation results which would be false in the formalism of \cite{Keisler:Randomizing}.
+For example, in \cite{BenYaacov-Keisler:MetricRandom} we prove that if a structure is stable then so is its randomisation, while preservation of dependence was proved by the author in \cite{BenYaacov:RandomVC}.
+Another argument, both æsthetic and practical, is that types in the metric randomisation are very natural objects, namely regular Borel probability measures on the space of types of the original theory, also referred to nowadays as \emph{Keisler measures} \cite{Keisler:MeasuresAndForking}, and which turn out to be particularly useful for the study of dependent theories, e.g., in \cite{Hrushovski-Peterzil-Pillay:GroupsMeasureNIP}.